Bahtiyar Kurambayev

 Professor of Philosophy

 PhD in Philosophy, Oxford University.
 Research interests: Aesthetics, Non-Western philosophy, Comparative philosophy.
+E-mail:

 Assistant Professor